jsanfil/hidden-adventures-server/deploy/README.md

 Rules:

-- deploy staging and production by digest, not by a mutable tag alone
+- deploy the optional smoke environment and production by digest, not by a mutable tag alone
 - treat `staging` or `production` tags as convenience aliases only
 - never rebuild an existing tag for a new commit
 - if a deployment fails, keep the failing digest recorded so rollback remains explicit